Allan McKeown: Stage

 McKeown was involved in the West End production of Anyone For Denis?
 (Whitehall Theatre, 1981) via Witzend Productions, and the Broadway show, The Big Love in 1991, a one-woman show starring Ullman.
 He produced the highly successful Jerry Springer: The Opera, winning an Olivier Award for Best Musical.
 He also produced Lennon, a musical based on the life of John Lennon.

 Personal life

-McKeown and Tracey Ullman married in 1983.
+McKeown and actress Tracey Ullman married in 1983.
 They had two children and lived in both England and the United States.
 In 2006, McKeown and Ullman topped the "Wealthiest British Comedians" list, with an estimated net worth of £75 million.

 Death

-McKeown died on Christmas Eve 24 December 2013 at the age of 67 in Los Angeles, California, from prostate cancer.
+McKeown died of prostate cancer in Los Angeles on Christmas Eve 2013, at the age of 67.